Abe Goldstein: Match with Pancho Villa

-On November 16, 1922, he lost to Pancho Villa, Filipino holder of the American Flyweight Championship in a fifteen-round bout in Madison Square Garden by unanimous decision.
+On November 16, 1922, he lost to Pancho Villa, the Filipino holder of the American Flyweight Championship, in a fifteen-round bout in Madison Square Garden by unanimous decision.
 The bout drew an impressive but rowdy audience.
-Villa won the decision by "decisively outpointing and outpunching his heavier rival," and appeared to be the aggressor in most of the rounds, with the possible exception of the fifth where Goldstein scored with two left hooks.
+Villa won the decision by "decisively outpointing and outpunching his heavier rival," and appeared to be the aggressor in most of the rounds, with the possible exception of the fifth, where Goldstein scored with two left hooks.
 Around 12,000 viewed the bout, with a very large crowd being turned away.
-The unruly crowd tore off one of the doors of the stadium, and booed and hissed at Goldstein's passiveness and lack of response to Villa's aggression, but Goldstein may have been wise to fight a purely defensive bout.
+The unruly crowd tore off one of the doors of the stadium and booed and hissed at Goldstein's passiveness and lack of response to Villa's aggression, but Goldstein may have been wise to fight a purely defensive bout.
 One source noted that the bout was not a title match, as Goldstein weighed in at 115 1/2 against Villa's 110 pounds.
-The two had previously met in a twelve-round bout on June 7, that ended in a newspaper decision for Goldstein, which surprised many who noted Villa's dominance in their November 16 match.
+The two had previously met in a twelve-round bout on June 7, which ended in a newspaper decision for Goldstein, which surprised many who noted Villa's dominance in their November 16 match.